sauravjain/wutalent-devhub/plugin_code/Plugin_Template/README.md

 - All visual templates and html is stored in the views folder

+- All images added into the images folder

-- Wherever possible use our existing style sheets, however if you do need to add your own styles then sotre them in the pluginName.css style sheet
+- Wherever possible use our existing style sheets, however if you do need to add your own styles then store them in the pluginName.css style sheet

 - Every folder will contain an EMPTY index.php file for security